Canada Express Entry

 Step 3: Visa Submission

-Once you receive the ITA through Canada Express Entry, you will be given 90 days for Visa submission.
+Once you receive the ITA through the Express Entry System, you will be given 90 days for Visa submission.
 Additional documents such as police clearance certificate for adults and medical tests for all applicants will be required.
 All applications have a fee.
 Once an application is submitted to Immigration, Refugees and Citizenship Canada (IRCC) they are evaluated on specific requirements and regulations.
 You may need to meet certain health and security requirements and might be called for an interview you or asked to provide extra documentation.

 We at CanApprove aim to make the complex process of preparing financial papers, authenticating documents, filling applications, obtaining visas, and acquiring work and residence permits as simple, quick and easy as possible for our clients.
-We provide assistance to immigrants and students with pre-departure, travel and post-landing needs including but not limited to acquiring a health card, social insurance card, ID card, and driver’s license, as well as finding accommodation.
+We provide assistance to immigrants and students with pre-departure, travel and post-landing needs including but not limited to acquiring a health care, social insurance card, ID card, and driver’s license, as well as finding accommodation.